w3f/polkadot-wiki/docs/maintain-guides-society.md

 ## UI Overview

 `Members`: The number of members in the society.
-Currently, the maximum number of members current is set to `150`.
+Currently, the maximum number of members is set to `150`.
 It can be changed by using governance to increase the number.

 `Rotation`: The time period that processes the membership application.